 SIMPONI® Coding & Billing

 Janssen CarePath provides information and assistance regarding coding, coverage, and claims process related to SIMPONI®.
-In addition, we can also investigate specialty pharmacy options that may be available to simplify product procurement and billing for healthcare providers.
-Finally, Janssen CarePath can provide reimbursement information and support directly to patients.
+In addition, we can also investigate specialty pharmacies that may be available to simplify product procurement and billing for healthcare providers.

 SIMPONI® is a tumor necrosis factor (TNF) blocker indicated for the treatment of adult patients with: